phraupach/introduction-to-github/PROFILE2.md

-Welcome another GitHub profile, with my own twist!
+Welcome to my other GitHub profile, with my own twist!